 We will explore how SMPTE 2110 fits with emerging NMOS specifications for discovery and registration (IS-04), connection management (IS-05) and network control (IS-06).

-As a pioneer in IP-based production, Suitcase TV will share their ongoing experiences, both good and bad, of using IP with broadcast signals and look at why it is worth the pain.
+David will show what’s missing from the standards and how we can move forward.
+As a pioneer in IP-based production, Suitcase TV will share its ongoing experiences, both good and bad, of using IP with broadcast signals and look at why it is worth the pain.